Tucno0/space-app-challenge/API_INTEGRATION_SUMMARY.md

 ## Overview

-Successfully integrated real-time air quality and weather data into the ICA Predict dashboard using IQAir (with WAQI fallback) and OpenWeatherMap One Call API 3.0.
+Successfully integrated real-time air quality and weather data into the ICA Predict dashboard using IQAir (with WAQI fallback), OpenWeatherMap One Call API 3.0, and ICA Predict custom forecast API for Ayacucho, Peru.

 ## ✅ Implementation Completed